Romanian numbers: Cardinal numbers

 Cardinal numbers are the words we use for counting objects or expressing quantity.

 Number name for 0

 The number 0 is called zero.
 Like in English, it requires the plural form of nouns: zero grade "zero degrees", with grade being the plural form of grad).
 Unlike English, the reading of number/numeral 0 is always zero and never replaced with words like oh, naught, nil, love, etc.

 Numbers from 1 to 10

 The number names from 1 to 10 derive from Latin.
-The table below gives the cardinal numbers in Romanian and the three other Balkan Romance languages (sometimes considered to be its dialects): Aromanian, Megleno-Romanian and Istro-Romanian.
+The table below gives the cardinal numbers in Romanian and the three other Eastern Romance languages (sometimes considered to be its dialects): Aromanian, Megleno-Romanian and Istro-Romanian.